-FEBRUARY – a lovely clear month which enabled me to edit and grade all of the interviews for my upcoming Neil Innes documentary.
-The doc is taking a very long time due to the sheer amount of peeps who wanted to be interviewed for it and my chronic shortage of time.
-However, I am pleased to say that it will be released next year on Rick Wakeman’s new label – RRAW – but more news on that later….
+FEBRUARY – a lovely clear month which enabled Bill and I to prepare the ground for the CD release of our stage version of Viv’s classic Sir Henry at Rawlinson End, which I am pleased to say that it will be released next year on Rick Wakeman’s new label – RRAW – but more news on that later….

 Having made it back safe and sound from Laugharne the next morning it was time to head south again for a quick warm up for the KOKO show then on with the motley.
 It was incredible to perform with so many amazing geezers.
 After this Elliott still felt the need for more insanity and so signed up to appear with us at our annual Stanshallian celebration at the Bloomsbury in London, this year entitled ‘Radio Stanshall’.
 The crazy fool!

 MAY – Where was I?
 Oh yes, Radio Stanshall.
-This was the last of a trilogy of shows I planned to put on to remind people of the genius of Vivian Stanshall.
-For the first one in 2013 – Viv’s 70th Birthday Party – I decided on a 60s theme for the show, so it was Bonzos heavy with a blistering encore of Ginger Geezer thrown in for good measure.
+This was the last of a trilogy of shows we put on to remind people of the genius of Vivian Stanshall.
+For the first one in 2013 – Viv’s 70th Birthday Party – we had a 60s theme for the show, so it was Bonzos heavy with a blistering encore of Ginger Geezer thrown in for good measure.
 Year 2 – entitled ‘One Night Stanshall’ – focused on Viv’s solo years and this year’s final one covered the work the great man recorded for BBC Radio 1’s John Peel show from the 70s to the 90s.
 Hence the name ‘Radio Stanshall’.

 Gracing the Bloomsbury stage with us once again were Rick, Neil, Rod and The Admiral plus new boys Elliott Randall and peerless comedy actor and Viv fan Kevin Eldon.
 Also joining us was the ever wonderful Susie Honeyman who I am delighted to say has become quite the permanent fixture of our band line up and has played with us at every show since ‘One Night Stanshall’ in 2014.
-I never really expected I would have the money or energy to see the trilogy of Viv events idea through to the end, but I did thanks to the incredible people in the show and the ceaseless support of Viv’s son Rupert.
+These shows would have been impossible without the incredible people in the show and the ceaseless support of Viv’s son Rupert.
 Job done!

 JUNE & JULY – were spent doing lots of DIY, editing, writing, recording, lots of DIY, chilling out, farting, lots of DIY and generally getting pissed, enjoying myself and doing LOTS of DIY.
 Ace.
 It’s what summers were made for!